 The chance that a staking token holder will earn those rewards is generally proportional to the number of tokens they are staking so that someone who takes more tokens has a higher chance of generating blocks and thus earns more.
 The staking requirement helps ensure that the people generating blocks have “skin in the game” — the more tokens they have, the more often they’ll earn rewards because their ownership makes it less likely that they’re trying to harm the network.

 Projects Running on PoS

 Delegated Proof of Stake (DPoS)

-Therefore, the DPoS algorithm creates a voting system that is directly dependent on the delegates’ reputation.
+Therefore, the DPoS algorithm creates a voting system directly dependent on the delegates’ reputation.
 If an elected node misbehaves or does not work efficiently, it will be quickly expelled and replaced by another.

 Concerning performance, DPoS blockchains are more scalable, processing more transactions per second (TPS) than PoW and PoS.

 A Hybrid Proof of Work and Proof of Stake system aims to capture the benefits of the respective approaches and use them to balance each other’s weaknesses.